AnujaChaudhari17/Assignment3-SSRP_23110034/README.md

 In the zip folder "Q4_23110034.m" contains the matlab file forr Q4.

 #Question 5
-In the zip folder "Q5_23110034.m" contains the matlab file forr Q5.
+In the Report "Report_23110034.docx" contains answer for Q5.

 #Report:
 In the zip folder "Report_23110034.docx" contains the plots and explanation for the code of each question.